signet4grn/SIGNET/README.md

 `netvis` provide tools to visualize our constructed gene regulatory networks.
 Users can choose the bootstrap frequency threshold  and number of subnetworks to visualize the network.

    + `Afreq`:  Includes the estimated bootstrap frequency for each directed edge.
 With (i, j)-th element encodes the frequency of i-th gene regulated by j-th gene.
-It's a p1 * p2 (p1 >= p2) **comma seperated** file where p1 is the number of genes in study and p2 is the number of genes with cis-eQTLs.
+It's a p1 * p2 (p1 >= p2) matrix where p1 is the number of genes in study and p2 is the number of genes with cis-eQTLs.
   + `freq`: The bootstrap frequency cutoff.
 A number in [0, 1].
   + `ntop`: The number of top subnetworks to visualize.
 An integer number.
   + `coef`: Includes the estimation of coefficients from the original data.
 It's a p1 * p2 (p1 >= p2) file where p1 is the number of genes in study and p2 is the number of genes with cis-eQTLs.